qloudable/qloudable-help/create-demo-lab-help.md

 ### Select Existing Project

+In this section, you can select a project to manage this demo lab with.
 If you have already created a project that you want to use to manage this demo lab, you can select it from the **Select an existing project** dropdown near the top of the section.

 ![select project](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-pd_select-project.gif)

 Otherwise, fill out the fields below to create a new project.

+**Note:** Projects help manage and maintain demo labs, which are deployed and built using [Terraform](https://www.terraform.io/intro/index.html) templates.
+To learn more about what Terraform templates are and how they work, please [visit this web page](https://www.terraform.io/intro/index.html).
+For examples of Terraform templates designed for demo labs, please contact a Qloudable support rep.

 ### Project Name